dendory/lsm/README.md

 # Lightweight Systems Manager (LSM)

 This is a systems configuration management system, similar to Ruby or Chef, but much more lightweight.
 It doesn't require Java, Apache, Nginx, a database or anything else.
 It uses the server/client model and stores everything in files within the `/etc/lsm` folder.
 It supports Debian/Ubuntu for the server component, and Debian/Ubuntu and Windows for the client.
+The server part is based on Python's Flask library, and all errors are sent to the system's syslog.

 ## Installation